A wise move? Listing in London could open the floodgates for fintech | ExBulletin

 WORD TO THE SAGE

-Companies such as Britain’s Checkout.com and WorldRemit and Swedish ‘buy now, pay later’ giant Klarna, who is Europe’s biggest tech unicorn, are among bankers who plan to go public in the last 12 months. to the next 18 months.
+Companies such as Britains Checkout.com and WorldRemit and the Swedes are now buying and later paying giant Klarna, which is Europe’s largest tech unicorn, are among bankers who plan to go public in the next 12-18 months .

 And while bankers are unwilling to name any names, they expect companies to now consider an initial public offering, direct listing, or merger with a Special Purpose Acquisition Vehicle (SPAC), some of which from September.